The Tarn Moor Trust was established by a scheme of governance dated 8 November 1999.

 The charity’s board of trustees meets on a quarterly basis to consider and award grants, and will meet more frequently if necessary to consider special business.
 The charity’s land holdings and other assets are managed on its behalf by a Managing Agent who advises on land acquisitions and disposals, and reports regularly to the board of trustees on income received and available for charitable donations.

 See below the charity’s Scheme of Governance, together with downloadable copies of the Tarn Moor Inclosure Act 1767 and the original Scheme of 1934.
 See also the lists of archived documents – to consult any of these deeds, agreements and historic papers, please contact the Clerk to the Trustees.

 The Tarn Moor Trust Sustainability Policy

-The Trust manages its landholdings as a responsible landowner, and is committed to the principle of promoting sustainable environmental management systems.
+The Trust manages its landholdings and other property assets as a responsible landowner, and is committed to the principle of promoting sustainable environmental management systems.

 This policy and its implementation will be reviewed by the Trustees on an annual basis.